eberban/eberban/books/reference_en/src/struct/DA.md

 Using these 5 words, **ba** and **bay**, all truth table can be expressed (except "always true" and "always false" ones).

-## Predicate distributivity
+## Connectives on units

-When used on predicates instead of propositions, it has a distributive behavior.
+When used on predicates units it has a distributive behavior.

 *pe **za udjon de za umiya** pey spi mo* is identical to ***za udjon** spi mo **de pa** **za umiya** spi mo*.